Dorothea Diana of Salm

-Wild- and Rhinegravine Diana Dorothea of Salm (25 July 1604 in Criechingen – 19 December 1672 in Wörth) was the daughter of Wild- and Rhinegrave John IX of Salm-Kyrburg-Mörchingen and his wife, Baroness Anna Catherine of Criechingen and Puttigny.
+Diana Dorothea of Salm (25 July 1604 in Criechingen – 19 December 1672 in Wörth) was the daughter of Wild- and Rhinegrave John IX of Salm-Kyrburg-Mörchingen and his wife, Baroness Anna Catherine of Criechingen and Puttigny.
 An hour after her birth, her twin sister Anna Amalia, later Countess of Königseck, was born.

 Life

 Her father died while the twin sisters were still young.
 During the Thirty Years' War, their brothers and uncle served in the Swedish army; her brother Otto Louis rose to the ranke of General.
 The two girls and their mother often had to flee for the Catholic troops.
 Eventually they settled in Strasbourg.
 Here, Dorothea Diana married twice: